-Call 9-1-1 if you are in the midst of any kind of emergency, immediate harm or threat of harm.
+Call 9-1-1 if you are in the midst of any kind of emergency, immediate harm, or threat of harm.

-If you have experienced sexual misconduct (e.g., rape, acquaintance rape, or sexual battery), dating or domestic violence, or stalking, you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support and medical care.
+If you have experienced sexual misconduct/sexual assault, sexual exploitation, dating or domestic violence, or stalking, you are encouraged to seek immediate assistance from police and healthcare providers for your physical safety, emotional support, and medical care.